jeromew21/crease-pattern-editor/README.md

 ### Why Javascript?

-I originally wanted to use C++, for more lower-level control over floating point math and --- of course --- static typing.
+I originally wanted to use C++, for more lower-level control over floating point math and—of course—static typing.
 This presents several downsides, including having to learn a cross-platform GUI API which sounds like more trouble than it's worth.

 Javascript does have advantages, such as being portable and easy to prototype with.